variablesign/sms/README.md

 ## System Requirements

-- PHP 7.4 or greater
+- PHP 7.2 or greater
-- Laravel 8|9
+- Laravel 7 or greater

 ## Installation